FLOOD RISK TO RESILIENCE:

 TAMPA BAY COASTAL MASTER PLAN

 The Tampa Bay Coastal Master Plan will assess flood risks for vulnerable communities and critical habitats and propose a coordinated suite of potential restoration and flood risk reduction projects (structural and nonstructural) to advance investments in regional adaptation.
 This planning process will facilitate regional collaboration to educate communities so that they are more aware of both risks and solutions and will help direct resources toward the highest impact projects that will foster greater resilience.
+The plan is an initiative of the Tampa Bay Regional Planning Council and its partners.

 Communities are at the heart of the Coastal Master Plan and have an important role to play in its development